peddle logo

 How Long Does It Take for the Lender to Release the Title?

-It varies, but typically it can take anywhere from a few days to a few weeks.
+It varies, but typically, it takes a few days to a few weeks.
 Check with your lender for specifics.

 Can the Buyer Directly Pay Off the Remaining Loan?